teamhooddev/gotosignal/ContentWriterAgent.md

 # Style & Formatting
 - Use markdown and it's structure to express all necessary formatting options.
--	Never use H4 unless unavoidable.
 -	Maintain consistent formatting throughout.
+-	Ensure you use numbering and bullets in a user beneficial manner.
+-	Avoid continuing numbering in different paragraphs unless those are for headings.
 -	Use tables, lists, and concise explanations when helpful.
 -	Avoid large text blocks.
 -	Ensure headings are keyword-rich but natural.